dojocasts/dashjs-p2p-wrapper/README.md

 This module wraps [`dash.js`](https://github.com/Dash-Industry-Forum/dash.js) to bootstrap it with [the Streamroot P2P module](http://streamroot.io).

 It provides a bundle that extends the [`dash.js`](https://github.com/Dash-Industry-Forum/dash.js) `MediaPlayer` constructor to create a fully configured player which will use the Streamroot P2P module, giving you the exact same API.
-You can integrate this bundle with minimal changes in your application. **The bundled version of dash.js is a fork of v2.4.1**.
-This fork includes a fix for live SegmentTimeline streams (see [dash.js issue](https://github.com/Dash-Industry-Forum/dash.js/issues/1916)).
+You can integrate this bundle with minimal changes in your application. **The bundled version of dash.js is a fork of v2.6.0**.
+This fork includes a fix for SegmentTemplate streams that only affects P2P efficiency (it has no effect on playback).

-It also provides a wrapper that allows you to create/configure a player with a specific version of [`dash.js`](https://github.com/Dash-Industry-Forum/dash.js). **Minimum supported version of dash.js is v2.2.0.**
+It also provides a wrapper that allows you to create/configure a player with a specific version of [`dash.js`](https://github.com/Dash-Industry-Forum/dash.js). **Minimum supported version of dash.js is v2.4.1.**

+## Important note

+Streamroot P2P module currently has compatibility issues when BOLA is activated on live streams.
+VOD is fine.
+We highly recommend you to deactivate BOLA for live streaming (including DVR streams):
+- for versions 2.5.0 and earlier: it is disabled by default.
+Make sure you did not activate it using the setter `enableBufferOccupancyABR`
+- for versions 2.6.0 and later: by default dash.js dynamically switches between throughput based rules and BOLA.
+Use `mediaPlayer.setABRStrategy("abrThroughput")` to disable BOLA (see [dash.js documentation](http://cdn.dashjs.org/latest/jsdoc/module-MediaPlayer.html#setABRStrategy__anchor))

+Contact Streamroot support for more information.

 ### Install via npm
 You can install the artifacts distributed as NPM modules: